Outdoor Enthusiast’s Paradise

 Just 20 miles from downtown Richmond, the capital of Virginia, Pocahontas State Park has been one of the more popular parks in the state park system.
 Swift Creek forms the nucleus of the park, which is centered in a wildlife management area.
 Amenities include: amphitheater, swimming pool and aquatic recreation center, hiking trials, bridle trials, biking trials, Beaver Lake, Swift Creek, Restricted hunting areas, gift shop and nature programs.
 In addition, the park offers cabins and campsites for rent.
 For information on availability of overnight accommodations, particular park amenities or to make a reservation, you can reserve online or call 1-800-933-PARK.

-The newest addition to the Virginia State Park system, the linear High Bridge State Park, scheduled to open in 2009, will be the closest park to Farmville.
+One of the newest additions to the Virginia State Park system is the linear High Bridge State Park, which opened in 2009, is the closest park to Farmville.
 The new rail-trail state park draws its name from the aptly named High Bridge.
-Located in Farmville, it is 2,400 feet long and towers 160 feet above the Appomattox River.
-The trail will be opened for a number of non-motorized activities – hiking, bicycling and horseback riding – with High Bridge being the focal point.
-The park’s linear design will stretch 33.5 miles, roughly paralleling U.S. Route 460.
+Located in Farmville, it is 2,400 feet long and towers 125 feet above the Appomattox River.
+The trail is open for a number of non-motorized activities – hiking, bicycling and horseback riding – with High Bridge being the focal point.
+The park’s linear design stretchs 31 miles, roughly paralleling U.S. Route 460.
 For more information on the progress of park construction or general information, visit Virginia Department of Conservation & Recreation’s website to access the High Bridge Progress Newsletter.

 Fishing, Boating, and More!